brutif/using-liberty-social-login-with-openshift/using-oauth/README.md

 401 or 403
   * Use the OpenShift Console to access the pod's Liberty logs to get more details.
 Check your server.xml against one of the examples for discrepancies.
 Our goal is that the Liberty messages should be adequate to diagnose the problem.
-If that's not the case please [open an issue](https://github.com/OpenLiberty/open-liberty/issues/new?assignees=&labels=team:Security+SSO)

 Something else not covered here?
   * We know more about Liberty than Open Shift but we'd still like to hear about it.
-Please let us know or [open an issue](https://github.com/OpenLiberty/open-liberty/issues/new?assignees=&labels=team:Security+SSO).
+You can [ask a question on StackOverflow](https://stackoverflow.com/tags/open-liberty).